Snaacky/thewiki/docs/tutorials/comparison.md

 ```

 !!!warning
 Currently, installing [`vs-preview`](https://github.com/Jaded-Encoding-Thaumaturgy/vs-preview) directly from PyPI or git is broken.
-Instead, you have to install it using [`vs-jet`](https://github.com/Jaded-Encoding-Thaumaturgy/vs-jet), which will install all necessary JET packages.
+Instead, you have to install it using [`vs-jet`](https://github.com/Jaded-Encoding-Thaumaturgy/vs-jet), which will install all JET packages.
 !!!

 ## Usage